dkowitz/LowCal-Code/docs/index.md

 - **[Troubleshooting Guide](./troubleshooting.md):** Find solutions to common problems and FAQs.
 - **[Terms of Service and Privacy Notice](./tos-privacy.md):** Information on the terms of service and privacy notices applicable to your use of Qwen Code.

-We hope this documentation helps you make the most of Qwen Code!
+We hope this documentation helps you make the most of LowCal Code!